replicatedhq/troubleshoot.sh/docs/source/analyze/analyzers.md

 ---
-title: "API Reference"
+title: "Outcomes"
-description: "Analyzers API Reference"
+description: "Analyzer Outcomes"
 ---

-Analyzer Outcomes are the output of an analyzer running against a support bundle.

-An outcome contains up to 4 attributes:
+Analyzer Outcomes are the output of an analyzer and contain up to 4 attributes:

 ```yaml
 outcomes: